iAmMe27/WoD/README.md

 My thanks for Swagmeister for figuring this out!

 There are a couple of UI mods that allow for Ultrawide resolution support.
 I don't have an Ultrawide monitor myself, so I can't be 100% sure if this fixes every UI element.
-To enable Ultrawide support, open the `UI` separator in MO2, and activate `TruBy9 Ultrawide Fallout 4` and `No Rainbox - 21-0 Rainbox Fix`.
+To enable Ultrawide support, open the `UI` separator in MO2, and activate `Ultra Wide Interface (21x9)` and `No Rainbox - 21-0 Rainbox Fix`.

 ![Ultrawide](img/UWMO2.png)